 St Ives Estate is a Country Park located on the outskirt of Bingley, near the village of Harden, West Yorkshire.
-Currently being looked after by Bradford Council, this 550 acre land is a real gem for all the people in the area and beyond.
+Currently being looked after by Bradford Council, this 550 acre (271 hectare) land is a real gem for all the people in the area and beyond.
+It is also the largest Bradford District park!
 For the nature lovers, it's a wildlife heaven with a mix of wooded areas, pine plantations, meadows, moorland and ponds.
 For the casual ramblers, there are many paths crisscrossing the estate, making it very dog-friendly.
 The estate is also the home to an 18 hole golf course, a massive play area, an archery, an equestrian centre, a café – The Ivy Kitchen – and many picnic areas.
 It's a very popular place, so no wonder that an estimated 300,000 people come each year to visit it!

 An estate full of features and surprises

 Although there are records of various owners of the land, the most famous ones are definitely the Ferrand's family.
 Over the centuries, they built most of the features we can still see today.
 Most importantly, they planted all the trees that you can find in the estate.
+There are many different species including oaks, yews, ash, pines, larch or rhododendrons.
 Today the estate belongs to Bradford City Council and is home to many private companies.
 Below is a list of the most famous features accessible to the public:

 This rocky outcrop over-looking the Aire Valley on the southern edge of Bingley is said to have had a druidic worshipping tradition.
 However, little archaeological evidence of this exist except for its name.
 It's a lovely spot though, really worth a visit.